manu-p-1/PowerPlug/README.md

-# PowerPlug - A PowerShell Cmdlet Utility Library
+# PowerPlug - A PowerShell Cmdlet Library

 ## Introduction
 The cmdlet library contains `PSCmdlet` classes from the PowerShell Standard Library.
-These cmdlets can be added to PowerShell in the `$PROFILE` to make them visisbe during session.
+These cmdlets can be added to PowerShell in the `$PROFILE` to make them visible during session.
 Cmdlet's also use XML documentation and the [XmlDoc2CmdletDoc](https://github.com/red-gate/XmlDoc2CmdletDoc) NuGet package to convert XML .NET comments to a
 `.dll-Help.xml` file that contains cmdlet help text in `MAML`.
 This allows for more extensibility and accessibility for cmdlet integration on PowerShell.
 For more information on documenting PowerShell binary cmdlets, visit this article on [Documenting Your PowerShell Binary Cmdlets](https://www.red-gate.com/simple-talk/dotnet/software-tools/documenting-your-powershell-binary-cmdlets/).